 Meet Our Counselors

+For many clients, our unique approach, expertise, and accessibility make the Women’s Center an especially good fit.
+Our approach focuses on students’ ability to identify the issues they want to address in their own lives.
+Counselors then guide them in learning how to do that effectively.
 Our counselors are known for their extensive expertise supporting college students with concerns ranging from the stresses of young adulthood to traumatic events in their lives or within their families or communities.

 Please visit the Getting Started page of this site or call our counseling team at (434) 982-2252 for more information about accessing our counseling and wellness services.

 Our counseling team uses a secure online platform for sessions with clients when in-person sessions are not feasible due to public health concerns.

 In addition to working with their clients, our counselors share their expertise by presenting workshops and seasonal online tips.
 Learn more on our blog.